-2.1.4 Within NASA, programs are initiated and implemented to accomplish scientific or exploration goals that generally require a collection of mutually supporting projects.
+2.1.3 Within NASA, programs are initiated and implemented to accomplish scientific or exploration goals that generally require a collection of mutually supporting projects.
 Programs integrate and manage these projects over time and provide ongoing enabling systems, activities, methods, technology developments, and feedback to projects and stakeholders.
-Programs are generally created by a Mission Directorate with a long-term time horizon in mind, though as the Agency's strategic direction or circumstances change, a Mission Directorate must occasionally replan its programs or combine related programs to increase effectiveness.
-Programs are generally executed at NASA Centers under the direction of the Mission Directorate and are assigned to Centers based on decisions made by Agency senior management consistent with the results of the Agency's strategic acquisition planning meetings.
+Programs are generally created by a Mission Directorate with a long-term time horizon in mind, though as the Agency's strategic direction changes, a Mission Directorate must occasionally re-baseline its programs or combine related programs to increase effectiveness.
+Programs are generally executed at NASA Centers under the direction of the Mission Directorate and are assigned to Centers based on decisions made by Agency senior management at the Agency's strategic acquisition planning meetings.
 Because the scientific and exploration goals of programs vary significantly, different program implementation strategies are required, ranging from very simple to very complex.
 To accommodate these differences, NASA identifies four basic types of programs that may be employed: